-Conservation Principles - Ontario Ministry of Culture
+Conservation Principles - Ontario Ministry of Citizenship and Multiculturalism (Heritage Policy and Program Division)

-Markham strives to implement the policy of the Ministry of Culture for heritage properties.
+Markham strives to implement the following policy in our heritage conservation work.

 The following guiding principles are ministry statements in the conservation of built heritage properties and are based on international charters which have been established over the century.
 These principles provide the basis for all decisions concerning good practice in heritage conservation around the world.
 Principles explain the "why" of every conservation activity and apply to all heritage properties and their surroundings.